Sysinfocus/dynamic-tokens/README.md

 A .NET minimal api and Blazor projects demonstrating the generation and utility of dynamic tokens.

 ## Why Dynamic Tokens?
 The primary reason for Dynamic Tokens is to protect the API endpoints as much as possible.
-Due to the dynamic nature of tokens being presented to the server from the client, it is quite impossible for someone to guess the next token and miss-use it.
+Due to the dynamic nature of tokens being presented to the server from the client, it is quite impossible for someone to guess the next token and misuse it.

 ## How does it work?
 -  The client logs in using their Username/Password as usual.